huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Design for Minimum Latency

-QUIC is specifically designed to reduce the delay between HTTP queries and HTTP responses.
-This is achieved through three main
+QUIC is specifically designed to reduce protocol-induced delays, with features such as:
-components:

  1. Support for 0-RTT data during session resumption.